 Heat Exhaustion and Heatstroke

-- Symptoms of heat exhaustion include malaise, fatigue, dizziness, headache and feeling faint.
+Symptoms of heat exhaustion include temperature >38C, fast breathing and pulse, dizziness, headache and confusion.
+Treatment involves:

-- Spraying the face and body with a water-spray, or sponging down will help as will use of a fan.
+- cooling the skin by spraying the face and body with a water-spray, or by sponging down and/or use of cool packs

 Heatstroke can be avoided with careful planning.